Empowering LLMs with Pseudo-Untrimmed Videos for Audio-Visual Temporal Understanding: Experimental Results

-\textbf{Implementation Details.} To create an interleaved sequence of audio-visual tokens, we start by uniformly extracting a minimum of 100 frames from each video.
-We then capture dense audio frames with sliding windows of varying sizes and strides.
-Following this, we adjust both video and audio frames through interpolation or downsampling, ensuring they are perfectly synchronized to fit the given Audio-Interleaving Rate.
-The outcome is a structured sequence consisting of 100 tokens, each representing 1\% of the duration of the audio-visual video.
-For the video scaling factor, we select a range $[T_{\text{min}}, T_{\text{max}}] = [0.5, 2]$ with a step of 0.1, allowing adjustment of video playback speed to half or double the original rate.
-After applying the clustering algorithm, it produces 25,270 clusters.
-We have the flexibility to choose between 3 and 20 videos to construct the pseudo-untrimmed video, providing a versatile range of options.
-We fine-tune our AVicuna on a single NVIDIA 48G A6000 GPU, using 5/2/36/6 hours for the fine-tuning stages I/II/III/IV, respectively.
+We uniformly extract a minimum of 100 frames from each video to create an interleaved sequence of audio-visual tokens.
+Video and audio frames are synchronized through interpolation or downsampling to match the Audio-Interleaving Rate, resulting in a sequence of 100 tokens, each representing 1\% of the audio-visual video duration.
+The video scaling factor range is set to $[T_{\text{min}}, T_{\text{max}}] = [0.5, 2]$ with a step of 0.1, allowing playback speed adjustments from half to double the original rate.
+Detailed information on clustering and fine-tuning settings, including specific learning rates and epochs, is provided in the Appendix.